-The summer school and day schools are usually held in-person, but may be moved online, rescheduled or revised if necessary e.g. as a result of the Coronavirus pandemic.
+Most teaching events and the summer school are usually held in-person, but may be moved online, rescheduled or revised if necessary e.g. as a result of the Coronavirus pandemic.

 Assessment

 Assessment for the award is through coursework, examinations and portfolios.
 Candidates are required to submit each of the assessment items below: